-Managing Director's Reporti
+Managing Director's Report i

-Annual Board Report ii-iii
+Annual Board Report ii

-Board of Directorsiv-vi
+Board of Directorsi ii-v

-Audited Financial Statements: 31 December 2019
+Audited Financial Statements: 31 December 2020

-Statement of Responsibility for Financial Statements
+Statement of Responsibility for Financial Statements 1

-Auditor General's Report2-3
+Auditor General's Report2 2-3

-Statement of Financial Position4
+Statement of Financial Position 4

-Statement of Financial Performance5
+Statement of Financial Performance 5

-Statement of Changes in Net Worth6
+Statement of Changes in Net Worth 6

-Statement of Cash Flows7
+Statement of Cash Flows 7

-Notes to the Financial Statement8-19
+Notes to the Financial Statement8- -20

-Managing Director's Report 2019
+Acting Managing Director's Report 2020

-Donald Cockburn has retired as the Managing Director of the Auditors Oversight Authority (AOA) and, effective 1 October 2019, I assumed the role of acting Managing Director.
-I have been a Director of the AOA since 2012.
-Whilst acting in an executive capacity with the Authority, my role as a voting director and Deputy Chairman has been suspended.
+I have been serving as the acting Managing Director of the Auditors Oversight Authority (AOA) since 1 October 2019, having previously been Deputy Chairman since 2012.
+Whilst acting in an executive capacity, my role as a voting director has been suspended.
 I expect to continue as acting Managing Director until the future of the AOA becomes clearer at which time the AOA can recruit a suitably qualified person to take over from me.